kumbulanit/t-sql/tech company/untitled/Module 8/Lesson4_Using_Functions_to_Work_with_NULL.md

     COUNT(CASE WHEN e.DirectManagerID IS NULL THEN 1 END) AS EmployeesWithoutManager,

     -- Contact information completeness
-    COUNT(CASE WHEN e.Email IS NOT NULL AND e.Email != '' THEN 1 END) AS EmployeesWithEmail,
+    COUNT(CASE WHEN e.WorkEmail IS NOT NULL AND e.WorkEmail != '' THEN 1 END) AS EmployeesWithEmail,
     COUNT(CASE WHEN e.Phone IS NOT NULL AND e.Phone != '' THEN 1 END) AS EmployeesWithPhone,
     COUNT(CASE WHEN e.Address IS NOT NULL AND e.Address != '' THEN 1 END) AS EmployeesWithAddress,